Achieve Believe Enjoy

 Our desirable, picturesque, coastal location enables us to fully utilise the extensive, extended opportunities within our community.
 The children enjoy many interesting and varied outdoor learning adventures including: healthy walks, ‘Hit the Surf’ lessons, our whole school annual 'Beach Day' and of course visits to St Mary’s Lighthouse.
 Integral to our community is a respect for the coastal area, supported through the annual R.N.L.I day in school.

 We are incredibly proud of our recent prestigious Gold Arts mark award, which recognises the commitment of the school to arts, culture and creativity.
-We are also delighted to have retained our Eco Green Flag for a 5th time and the Gold Sports Mark award for the last four years.
+We are also delighted to have retained our Eco Green Flag for a 5th time and the Gold Sports Games Award for the last five years.

 STEM (Science, Technology, Engineering & Maths) is a particular strength within our school and links across these subjects are explored wherever possible.
 The subject leaders for Science, Maths, Computing and Design & Technology, work together to create a yearly STEM week.
 This involves a whole school approach with an over arching topic which changes every year.
 STEM Week includes a timetable of events such as visitors including parents talking about their careers in these fields of work, an engineering competition as well as a focus on practical science, maths, computing and design technology.